nzfeng/MsFit/README.md

 * Switch from GTK to Qt, which has better cross-platform support, and platform-specific UI.
 * Co-optimize both the grid and fill quality (I belive this is very hard)
 * Take some ideas from the industry-standard [Crossword Compiler](https://www.crossword-compiler.com/).
 For example, Grid Insight; viewing "forced words", etc.
-* Go through all filtered words and add all derivatives.
+* Go through all filtered words and add any commonly-used derivatives.
+* Store all unfiltered WordNet words (and Broda words) from the version I used, so I can check against them when I add entries in the future.

 # Puzzle ideas
 * Include hexagonal cells as 3-way intersections